Mansfield & Sutton Astronomical Society

 During Autumn and Winter the society holds public open evenings once a month.

-The last open evening of this season will be on Saturday 5 April.
+The first open evening will be on Saturday 8 October.

 Activities on offer include: